 - Skill performance (coordination of the muscle contractions in a sports-specific action)

-The incremental DJ-RSI involves an athlete performing a drop-jump on a contact mat or force platform.
-Though the terms ‘drop-jump’ (2, 3) and ‘depth-jump’ (4, 5) are often used interchangeably in both practical and research environments, the term ‘drop-jump’ is preferred as it implies the athletes simply drops from the box.
+The Incremental DJ-RSI involves an athlete performing a drop-jump on a contact mat or force platform.
+Though the terms ‘drop-jump’ (2, 3) and ‘depth-jump’ (4, 5) are often used interchangeably in both practical and research environments, the term ‘drop-jump’ is preferred as it implies the athlete simply drops from the box.